klojang4j/klojang-templates/README.md

 The chapter on [escaping](#escaping), illustrated how the`html:` and `js:` prefixes could be used for HTML-escaping and ECMAScript-escaping, respectively.
 These prefixes are, in fact, the names of two predefined
 [variable groups](https://klojang4j.github.io/klojang-templates/1/api/org.klojang.templates/org/klojang/templates/VarGroup.html).
 There are a couple more of them, and you can also define your own variable groups.
-For example, you might want to define a variable group for formatting date/time objects according to your locale.
+For example, you might want to define a variable group for formatting date/time objects.

 ```html
 <!-- employee.html -->